 This refers to the buildup or formation of plaques in the blood vessels called arteries which carry oxygen-rich blood to all the body organs.
-These plaques (also called atheroma) are made up of Fats, Cholesterol, Calcium, and some blood cells mainly the Platelets.
-Repeated ‘micro-injuries’ to the artery wall and increased levels of fats (cholesterol and triglycerides) transported in blood predispose to plaque formation.
-The plaques can cause partial or complete blockage of the arteries.
+These plaques (also called atheroma) are made up of fats, cholesterol, calcium, and some blood cells mainly platelets.
+These occur due to damage to the artery wall (endothelium) due to high blood pressure, high sugar (diabetes), smoking, and high LDL-cholesterol/triglycerides.
+These plaques can cause partial blockage of the arteries.
 Atherosclerosis can also lead to more endothelial damage, and the plaque itself can rupture resulting in clot formation (thrombosis) which can cause a sudden complete blockage of that artery.

 CARDIOVASCULAR DISEASE (CVD)

-When blood flow (and therefore oxygen supply) is reduced to the heart, it is called Ischemic Heart Disease (IHD, Ischemia means lack of oxygen) or Coronary Artery Disease (CAD- blockages in the coronary arteries which supply the heart).
+When blood flow (and therefore oxygen supply) is reduced to the heart, it is called Ischemic Heart Disease (IHD) as ischemia means lack of oxygen.
+It is also called Coronary Artery Disease (CAD) caused by blockages in the coronary arteries which supply the heart.
 If more than 50% of any coronary artery is blocked, it is called ‘obstructive’ CAD.

 The lack of adequate oxygen supply to any part of the heart leads to a lack of functioning of that part, and heart pain called ‘angina’.

 In people with obstructive CAD, the heart may continue to get enough blood and oxygen at rest or during normal activities.
-But during exertion, stress, exercise, or illness, there is a need for more powerful pumping and increased oxygen requirement of the heart.
+But during exertion, stress, exercise, or illness, there is a need for more oxygen and therefore more powerful pumping of the heart.
 At this time there may be inadequacy in blood and oxygen supply to parts of the heart muscles (which do the pumping action), due to the artery blockages.
-This results in heart pain called stable angina.
-Stable angina is relieved with rest and giving medicines (nitrate drugs) to further dilate these partially blocked arteries and reduce or cope with the oxygen demand of the heart.
+This results in heart pain (angina).
+Stable angina is relieved with rest and giving medicines (nitrate drugs) that further dilate these partially blocked arteries to increase blood flow and cope with the increased oxygen demand of the heart.

-When an almost complete, or complete blockage is present in any coronary artery, it can cause the stoppage of blood flow and oxygen supply to that part of the heart.
+When an almost complete, or complete blockage is present in any coronary artery, it can cause the stoppage of blood flow and oxygen supply to a part of the heart.
 This causes damage to the cardiac muscles, (myocardium) and the condition is called Myocardial Infarction (MI) or Heart Attack.
-MI also causes severe heart pain, and again this pain is not relieved either by rest (can even occur at rest) or by dilating medicines.
+MI causes severe heart pain, and this pain is not relieved either by rest (can even occur at rest) or by dilating medicines.
 (MI is further classified into ST-segment elevation- STEMI and Non-ST-segment elevation- NSTEMI, based on changes seen in ECG).

 Unstable angina and MI are together called Acute Coronary Syndrome (ACS).
 The pain usually lasts more than 10 minutes, compared to the usual 2-5-minute duration seen with stable angina.
 The pain is like a squeezing or tightening sensation in the chest which may radiate to the jaw, neck, arm, shoulder, and back.
 Often symptoms of anxiety-like breathlessness, lightheadedness, sweating, and nausea may be associated.
 Sometimes the pain may not be so typical and get dismissed as indigestion or gas, so it is best to do an ECG in case of the slightest suspicion.